 Before starting build microservice :

-To go further than theory, in this context, the modern cloud-native applications expect to deploy with microservice architecture can be managed in a versioning control tool such as git and following the principle of ‘ a codebase = 1 repository’, and should isolate and declare the dependencies and system in an explicitly independent way.
+The modern cloud-native applications expect to deploy with microservice architecture can be managed in a versioning control tool such as git and following the principle of ‘ a codebase = 1 repository’, and should isolate and declare the dependencies and system in an explicitly independent way.
 It will facilitate the maintenance and administration task.

 At the same time, the codes should be separated with the configuration file, that means should pay attention to that: code should be only with variables but not the application or environment settings).